Learning objectives

 - The team adapts and learns (i.e., the team experience enhances the capability of members to work and learn together in the future)

-These criteria remind us that short-term results alone do not define a successful team — sustainability and growth matter equally.
+These criteria remind us that short-term results alone do not define a successful team, but that sustainability and growth matter equally.

 Team paradoxes